paketo-buildpacks/dotnet-core-runtime/README.md

     # if you are writing a buildpack that needs to use the dotnet core runtime during
     # its build process, this flag should be set to true.
     build = true

-    # Setting the cache flag to true will enable caching of the Dotnet Core Runtime
-    # dependency between builds.
-The benefits of caching include improved build
-    # speeds at the cost of a higher storage requirement to store the cached
-    # layer contents.
-    cache = true
 ```

 ### Specifying runtime versions